dukelink/Baseramp/README.md

 ### What does Baseramp do?

-* Creates a privately database
+* Creates a private database

 * On a local or cloud server